shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Calm down, Muddy.”
 Ersie pushed her back.
 “It’s right here.”
 From a barrel, she pulled out a metal hammer that was about as big as the white wolf girl was.

 Muddy’s fingers wiggled as she grabbed it.
-“This feels great!”
 Despite her small stature, she lifted the hammer with the heft of someone who moves dirt all day—because she does.
 She carelessly swung the hammer around, hitting the door and knocking the locking mechanism askew.

+“This feels great!
+Much better!”

 “Not in here!”